vertica/vertica-sql-go/README.md

  * sql.LevelSnapshot
  * sql.LevelLinearizable

- <b>&#8224;</b> Although Vertica supports the grammars for various transaction isolation levels, some are internally promoted to stronger isolation levels.
+ <b>&#8224;</b> Although Vertica supports the grammars for these transaction isolation levels, they are internally promoted to stronger isolation levels.

 ## License